What is triple j Unearthed?

 From your user profile, click on ‘edit your profile/create artist page’ (under ‘member info’) and then you’ll see an edit profile page.
 This is where you can edit your personal details such as your username.

-Also on this page, in the grey-black bar beneath your Username/info and photo, there’s a link to ‘add artist profile’ if you are a new artist, or ‘manage artists’ if you have already created your artist profile.
-‘Manage artists' is where you can add your tracks, edit your artist info and bio and update the photo on your artist profile page.
+Also on this page, in the grey-black bar beneath your Username/info and photo, there’s a link to ‘add artist profile’ if you are a new artist, or ‘Manage Artists’ if you have already created your artist profile and are wishing to add a second track.
+‘Manage Artists' is where you can add your tracks, edit your artist info and bio and update the photo on your artist profile page.

 How do I upload my music?